 For great pizza, and well of course pasta, head to Mimi’s.
 It has a cosy, family run feel to it, and the staff are incredibly friendly.
 They even gave me a free appetiser and some homemade melon flavoured limoncello.
 It was incredible!

 Now if you want to head to where both the locals and tourists frequent, then a trip to Lo Stuzzichino is a must.
 The restaurant is extremely busy, but I had no trouble getting a table.
 During my visit, they had live music playing and the atmosphere was out of this world.
-There were waiters dancing on chairs, and at one point the whole restaurant was up on their feet (me included) dancing and clapping away to the tunes.
-I loved every second of it.
-Italians really know how to do it right.
+Waiters were dancing on chairs, and at one point the whole restaurant was up on their feet (me included) dancing and clapping away to the tunes.
 Oh and the chocolate gelato here is sooooo yum.

 What To Do

-Sun baking with the incredible backdrop of the limestone cliffs and embedded houses is a must.
-I had seen so many Instagram pictures of this beach prior to my trip and actually being there felt incredibly surreal.
-One side of the beach is sectioned off with lounge chairs and umbrella’s that you can rent for €10, or you can do like me and bring your own towel and relax on the free side.
+Sun baking with the incredible backdrop of the world famous limestone cliffs and embedded houses should be at the top of everyone’s Positano to do list.
+One side of the beach is sectioned off with lounge chairs and umbrella’s that you can rent for €10, or you can do as I did and bring your own towel, soaking up the sun and relaxing on the free side.

 Where To Eat